Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Summative-Assignment/README.md

 ## Tech Stack Outline

-<span style="color:red">describe the technologies you will use</span>
+*describe the technologies you will use*

 ## Code Design Document

-<span style="color:red">Code Design Document: provide a class diagram or similar documentation to
-illustrate your code design.</span>
+*Code Design Document: provide a class diagram or similar documentation to illustrate your code design.*

 The code design is summarised in the class diagram below.